davedash/davedash.github.com/_posts/2011-01-28-interviews-with-fibonacci.markdown

 ### How do you think?

-I don't ask this problem, because I'm dying to know the 12th digit of the fibonacci sequence.
+I don't ask this problem, because I'm dying to know the 12th number of the fibonacci sequence.
 I already know that's 144.
 I want to know how people solve problems.
 How do they take a set of requirements and implement them.